 Do not change the letter spacing or type style

 In one-color products, the logo should be printed solid, preferably PMS 285 blue.
-In multi-color products, the logo should be printed in solid PMS 285 blue with the lightning bolt in solid PMS 109 yellow.
+In multi-color products, print the logo in solid PMS 285 blue with the lightning bolt in solid PMS 109 yellow.
 When using color systems other than Pantone (PMS), the colors should be as close as possible to the PMS shades.

-If an Authorized IRS e-file Provider uses radio, television, Internet, signage, or other methods of communication to advertise IRS e-file, the Provider must keep a copy and provide it to the IRS upon request, the text or, if prerecorded, the recorded advertisement.
-Provider must retain copies until the end of the calendar year following the last transmission or use.
+If a Provider uses radio, television, Internet, signage or other methods of communication to advertise IRS e-file, the Provider must keep a copy and provide it to the IRS upon request, the text or, if prerecorded, the recorded advertisement.
+A Provider must retain copies until the end of the calendar year following the last transmission or use.

-If an Authorized IRS e-file Provider uses direct mail, e-mail, fax communications, or other distribution methods to advertise, the Provider must retain a copy, as well as a list or other description of the firms, organizations, or individuals to whom the communication was sent.
+If a Provider uses direct mail, e-mail, fax communications or other distribution methods to advertise, the Provider must retain a copy, as well as a list or other description of the firms, organizations, or individuals to whom the communication was sent.
 The Provider must retain the records until the end of the calendar year following the date sent and provide the records to the IRS upon request.

 - next -